THEOplayer/documentation/theoplayer/how-to-guides/11-ui/00-introduction.md

 If the envisioned design looks "quite different" from the default UI, we encourage people to implement a Chromeless UI.
 Alternatively, if that isn't an option, we advise people to compromise, and to adapt their envisioned design to look "quite similar" to the default UI.

-If you are targeting mobile applications through our iOS and Android SDK, you should consider the fact that you'll be using JavaScript and CSS to modify it.
-You may like this (because you can re-use it across iOS and Android), or you may dislike it because you have to operate outside your "native codebase".

-Furthermore, if you're using frameworks like React Native and Flutter, modifying a WebView contained by a native module might be another consideration.

 Our default UI is not optimized for big screen devices like Samsung Tizen, LG webOS and Android TV.
 If you're targeting those (and similar devices), you should consider implementing a Chromeless UI, as demonstrated on our [Tizen](https://github.com/THEOplayer/samples-tizen) and [webOS](https://github.com/THEOplayer/samples-webos)